 Health literacy is the ability to obtain, communicate, process, and understand information about health.
-People need these skills to make good decisions about their health.
+People need health literacy skills to make good decisions about their health.

-But nearly nine of every ten adults do not have the basic skills they need to manage their health (From Quick Guide to Health Literacy Fact Sheet: Health Literacy Basics, US Department of Health and Human Services).
+Nearly 9 of every 10 adults do not have the basic health literacy skills they need to fully manage their health (Quick Guide to Health Literacy Fact Sheet: Health Literacy Basics, US Department of Health and Human Services).

 We can help!

-The Education and Training Program helps MaineHealth organizations improve their patient communication by providing these services free to MaineHealth organizations:
+The Education and Training department helps MaineHealth organizations improve their patient communication by providing these services free to MaineHealth organizations:

-- Staff training on patient-centered communication including health literacy, plain language and teach-back.
+- Staff trainings about patient-centered communication techniques, including health literacy, plain language, and teach-back.

 Why does health literacy matter?

-Health literacy has a real impact on health outcomes and the use of health services.
+Health literacy has a significant impact on health outcomes and the use of health services.
 People with low health literacy skills are at risk of the following:

-- Knowledge about conditions.
-They are more likely to have a chronic condition but less likely to know how to manage it.
+- More likely to have a chronic condition but less likely to know how to manage it.

-- Hospitalization.
-They are more likely to go to the hospital.
+- More likely to go to the hospital or ED.

-- Health status.
-They are more likely to report poor health status.
+- More likely to report poor health status.

 What can you do?

 There are many things you can do to help patients understand and use health information.
-The two most commonly used, evidence-based approaches are to:
+Evidence-based approaches include:

-- Use plain language when talking or writing for patients and families.
+- Using plain language when communicating with patients and their families.

-- Use teach-back with patients and families to check for understanding.
+- Using teach-back with patients and their families to check for understanding.

 - Completing a health literacy training.